 What should I wear during the program in Turkey?

 Generally starting in July, the weather is hot and humid.
 Light layers of clothing are perfect for this time of year; don’t forget that Turks dress fairly conservatively, so save the shorts for the beach only!

 By attending this TEFL course in Turkey, you will receive so much more than a TEFL Certificate and job contacts in Turkey, you will get priceless experiences!
-Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and beauty of Turkey.
+Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and beauty of Istanbul.